In a hurry? My favorite is this REI Co-op Flash 18 Pack. See it at Amazon.

-5 Best Alpine Climbing Packs Review
+5 Best Alpine Climbing Backpacks Review in 2022

 When climbing, it is important to find a backpack that will prevent your load from shifting.
 One of the best alpine climbing packs to address this issue is the Patagonia Linked Pack 18L, which is designed to be close-fitting and shadow your movement while you climb.